Lessons on compassionate crisis management

 It is the same for diverse staff in businesses.
 They are in such different states of mind and situations, that it will be a test for every inclusive leader to create a positive path forward.

-EW Group has guided countless organisations through the last nine months, giving us an in-depth understanding of the diversity and inclusion challenges posed by the pandemic.
+EW Group has guided countless organisations through these unprecedented times, giving us an in-depth understanding of the diversity and inclusion challenges posed by the pandemic.
 As we go into a second lockdown, inclusive leaders are taking a deep breath and working out how to lead through the next phase of a global pandemic.